+Old typewriters are pretty cool, but did you ever try adding footnotes to a paper using one?
+Not so easily done.
+Thank goodness for modern innovations!
 In my last Library Hacks post, I introduced Zotero and Mendeley, two free “reference managers” that help you collect and store all kinds of materials – from PDF files to book citations to webpages – in your own online library.
 Now we’ll look at how these same tools can help you add footnotes, citations and bibliographies to a paper as you’re writing it.
 And it’s a snap!

+Here’s the latest post in our series, Library Hacks, where we take a look at cool and interesting online resources from the Smithsonian Libraries and the cyberworld at large.
 We librarians are all about the organization of information.
 It’s what we live for!
 (Well, that might be overstating it a bit.)
 So when we find great tools for keeping track of info/data/stuff, we get pretty excited.
 While you may not have the same level of enthusiasm for this that we do, you still can find such tools useful for everything from doing research on a topic of interest, to writing a report for school or work, to collecting your favorite recipes from foodie websites.